Sports Coach Logo Sports Coach Training Principles Fitness Components

 Do not Neglect Your Lower Body

-Do not neglect your lower body while recovering from a wrist injury, either.
+Do not neglect your lower body while recovering from a wrist injury.
 Even if you cannot hold a barbell to do deadlifts and squats, you can still work your legs and glutes with bodyweight squats, walking lunges, Bulgarian split squats, hip thrusts, and calf raises.

-You can also work on dynamic exercises like box jumps, split squat jumps, and squat jumps if you have stability.
+If you have stability, you can also work on dynamic exercises like box jumps, split squat jumps, and squat jumps.
 Of course, if you are not experienced in these kinds of movements, it is best to wait until your wrist is healed.
 You will not have to worry about losing your balance and accidentally re-injuring it.

 Make Sure Your Diet is on Point